 “Chapter 7 can be summarized as a discussion on “trying to find meaning in a meaningless diagnosis”.
 Carolyn takes the reader on a journey of one-upman/womanship in terms of illness/procedures, transitioning into the role of patient advocate, and summarizes with an appropriate Arthur Ashe quote.
 She also differentiates between inspirational suggestions for lifestyle improvement that happen to you and inspiring ideas happening within you that can actually move you to action.
 Within this chapter, she references trauma and traumatic experiences, along with a recommendation for the book, “When Bad Things Happen to Good People.”

 “Chapter 8 is entitled On Being a Good Patient, reviewing Carolyn’s own experience of being treated by doctors, nurses, technicians and others involved in health care.
 She references doctors, herself and others in describing the powerlessness of becoming a patient, and how being treated disrespectfully can hurt.
-To support what researchers call etiquette-based medicine, she provides a Top 10 list for healthcare providers on how patients should be treated.
+To support what researchers call etiquette-based medicine, she provides a Top 10 listfor healthcare providers on how patients should be treated.
 Carolyn references doctors who have suddenly become patients, and the profound impact this inevitably has on their lives and on their relationships with their own patients.
 She closes the chapter with a discussion on what happens if you are labelled a “difficult” patient, including the fear of not being treated fairly or effectively.
-Her parting advice suggests standing up for yourself – even if that means being called difficult.
+Her parting advice suggests standing up for yourself – yes, even if that means being called difficult.

 “Chapter 9 focuses on the “new normal”, which for Carolyn now means learning to live with her diagnosis of coronary microvascular disease.
 Along with this is crushing fatigue, angina, shortness of breath, inability to continue her career, and a membership in the chronic disease club.
 She discusses the emotional shift that one needs to make as a survivor who’s trying to face each day with a sense of resilience instead of despair.
 She again provides helpful lists including profound life learnings from her diagnoses, humour and heart disease, before sharing her own contrary take on the popular concept of a Bucket List.
 She concludes the chapter by explaining what she’s learned from her own chronic illness about how to develop self-compassion.

-“The final chapter, Chapter 10, is Carolyn’s pitch for the possibility of “making peace” with the organ that you may have initially blamed for letting you down. the concluding chapter, and warns how one can become consumed negatively by a traumatic experience with heart disease.
-She suggests that if you find yourself in this place, you should reach out for a specialized professional who understands the realities of living with chronic disease and can relate to what you may be experiencing.
+“The final chapter, Chapter 10, is Carolyn’s pitch for the possibility of “making peace” with the organ that you may have initially blamed for letting you down, and warns how one can become consumed negatively by a traumatic experience with heart disease.
+She suggests that if you find yourself in this place, you should reach out to a specialized professional who understands the realities of living with chronic disease and can relate to what you may be experiencing.
 Carolyn encourages the reader to remember that if you did survive a serious cardiac event, it’s largely thanks to your precious little heart.
 If your heart wasn’t functioning or did not have capacity to function, you would not be here now.